 In connection with our reorganization and Series D financing, we entered into a series of agreements with our shareholders in the first half of 2021, or the shareholder agreements.
 The shareholder agreements include agreements with our Series D investors, which provide for certain investors' rights, including registration rights, information and inspection rights, right of first refusal, preemptive rights, rights to appoint directors, and anti-dilution rights, and contains provisions governing our board of directors and other corporate governance matters.
 The special rights other than registration rights will automatically terminate upon the completion of this offering.
 In the event that we fail to complete this offering within 12 months following the dates of the agreements with the Series D investors, the Class B ordinary shares held by the investors will be re-designated as preferred shares entitled to certain preferences and rights including liquidation preference rights and redemption rights.
-The shareholder agreements also include agreements with certain original shareholders of Shanghai Hesai prior to our reorganization (upon the completion of which Shanghai Hesai became our wholly-owned subsidiary), according to which if we fail to complete this offering within 12 months following the dates of those agreements, those original shareholders of Shanghai Hesai will recover their respective rights originally held as shareholders of Shanghai Hesai that were terminated as part of the reorganization.
+The shareholder agreements also include agreements with certain original shareholders of Shanghai Hesai prior to our reorganization (upon the complete this offering within 12 months following the dates of those agreements, those original shareholders of Shanghai Hesai will recover their respective rights originally held as shareholders of Shanghai Hesai that were terminated as part of the reorganization.